K0V4C/WeeklySprints/text_editor/README.md

 - Rendering order *FIXED*
 - For some reason backward search doesnt work with method and works without it *FIXED*
 - Have to fix foward search *FIXED*
+- Scroll broken

 #### Improve:
 - No need to redraw as many times as I do
 - Make search work with graphemes
 - Make AnnotatedString work with graphemes
 - Tweak collors
+- Figure out why I have to highlight whole file and not only 0..end_of_view

 ### Credits